Skip to main content

 3. Associate the IAM role to a service account on your cluster (Instructions).

-If the Terraform resources are to be created in a different AWS account than the one hosting the EKS cluster which is our agent, you'll need to perform steps (1) and (2) on the target account.
+If the AWS resources are to be created in a different AWS account than the one hosting the EKS cluster (your agent), you'll need to perform steps (1) and (2) on the target account.
 See AWS' Technical overview.